 Please click on the “I am ready to Begin” button, after reading the instructions.

-10) The question numbers are color coordinated and of different shapes based on the process of recording your response:
+10) The question numbers are colour coordinated and of different shapes based on the process of recording your response:

 White (Square) – For un-attempted questions.